Ost268/SAM-unbrick-debrick/README.md

 just connect your device in EDL mode and use tool 🙂

 list of device :
+* Samsung Galaxy A02s SM-A025F U2(firehose only)
+* Samsung Galaxy A05s SM_A057F U2(firehose only)
+* Samsung Galaxy A11 SM-A115F U2(firehose only)
+* Samsung Galaxy A015 SM-A015F U2(firehose only)
 * Samsung Galaxy A52 5G SM-A526U U10
+* Samsung Galaxy A52s 5G SM-A528B U5(firehose only and link download all luns)
+* Samsung Galaxy A52s 5G SM-A528B U9(firehose only and link download all luns)
-* Samsung Galaxy A71 SM-A716U Ug
+* Samsung Galaxy A71 SM-A716U U9
 * Samsung Galaxy Note 10 PLUS SM-N975U U7
 * Samsung Galaxy Note 10 SM-N970U U7
 * Samsung Galaxy Note20 5G SM-N981U U2